corbin-c/web-pdftk/README.md

 ## Inputs

 The `inputs` parameter is used to specify input files by their URL.
-To work with multiple input files, URLs must be comma-separated.
+To work with multiple input files, URLs must be [encoded](https://developer.mozilla.org/fr/docs/Web/JavaScript/Reference/Objets_globaux/encodeURIComponent)
+& comma-separated.

 ## Operations

 Chosen operation can be specified using the `operation` parameter.
 Currently supported operations are:
   * cat
+More operations may work, yet I haven't tested them.

 ### Chaining

 Chaining operations is not supported.
 Proceed with successive calls to achieve.
+Giving the service a web-pdftk URL, creating nested queries, is a great way to achieve chaining.

 ## Output